Delrynn/inline-sctime/README.md

 Purposeful:
 Mecha is ignored
-Distances in light years is ignored over 0.5ly
+Distances in light years are ignored over 0.5ly

 Unintentional:
 Historic logs when launching a client might print incorrect (now) timestamps for lines with distances in them